-The Company has a 20% fixed equity-based compensation plan in place (the "Amended 2016 Plan") dated June 13, 2017, under which the Company may grant stock options, bonus shares or stock appreciation rights to acquire the equivalent of a maximum of 10,778,490 of the Company's Shares.
-The 2016 Plan was approved the Company's shareholders at the June 2, 2016 annual general meeting.
+The Company has a 20% fixed equity-based compensation plan in place, as approved by the Company's shareholders on June 2, 2016 (the "2016 Plan"), amended on June 13, 2017 and subsequently amended at the Company's annual general meeting of shareholders held on September 12, 2019 (the "Amended 2016 Plan").
+Under the Amended 2016 Plan the Company may grant stock options, bonus shares or stock appreciation rights to acquire the equivalent of a maximum of 14,372,419 of the Company's Common Shares.
 All stock options and other share-based awards granted by the Company, or to be granted by the Company, since the implementation of the Amended 2016 Plan will be issued under, and governed by, the terms and conditions of the Amended 2016 Plan.
-The stock option vesting terms are determined by the Board of Directors on grant with a maximum allowable stock option life of 10 years.
+The stock option vesting terms are determined by the Board of Directors on the date of grant with a maximum term of 10 years.